bjornbytes/lovr.org/docs/Source:isLooping.md

 ### Returns

-- `boolean isLooping` Whether or not the sorce is looping.
+- `boolean isLooping` Whether or not the source is looping.

 See also
 ---